Clinical Research Master's Degree

 - Identify gaps in knowledge of the disease or its treatment.

-- Design observational or interventional studies.
+- Design observational and interventional studies.

 - Learn data management and analysis skills, including statistics and data quality assessment.